 The Bodhisatta was once a parrot.
 After a king woke up from a nap under a tree in his royal park, he saw a bird’s nest and wanted to have whatever was in it.
-One of his attendants climbed up the tree and found that it contained three eggs: an owl’s, a mynah bird’s, and a parrot’s.
+One of his servants climbed up the tree and found that it contained three eggs: an owl’s, a mynah bird’s, and a parrot’s.
 He brought them down and had them put safely in a cotton-lined box.
-Having no children of his own, the king decided to make the birds his children and he had a courtier take care of one egg each at their homes and inform him when they hatched.
+Since he had no children, the king adopted the birds and had three courtiers take care of one egg each at their homes.

-The birds (two sons and one daughter) lived in the houses of the three courtiers and were given all the splendor due to royalty.
-People mocked the king for adopting birds as his children, and when the king learned about this he decided to show people their true wisdom.
+After the eggs hatched, the birds (two sons and one daughter) lived in the courtiers’ homes and got all the splendor worthy of royalty.
+People mocked the king for adopting birds as his family, and when the king heard about this, he showed people the birds’ true wisdom.
 He sent for the birds, one by one, to come to the palace to publicly discuss how kings should rule.
-His son the owl spoke honestly and directly to the king, telling him he should rule righteously and stop yielding to sin.
-The people applauded with wonder and the king was so pleased with his advice that he made the owl a general in the army.
-His daughter the mynah also criticized the king, saying he should always be honest and only hire advisors who are wise.
-Appreciating her answer, he made her treasurer.
-Finally the Bodhisatta spoke, explaining that wisdom was the most important power of a king and if he didn’t stop doing bad things he would meet with ruin.
-Great applause followed and the king was so delighted by this guidance he made the Bodhisatta his commander-in-chief.
+His son, the owl, spoke honestly and directly to the king, telling him he should rule righteously and stop yielding to sin.
+The people applauded with wonder, and the king was so pleased with his advice that he made the owl a general in the army.
+His daughter, the mynah, also criticized the king, saying he should always be honest and only hire advisors who are wise.
+Appreciating her answer, he made her the treasurer.
+Finally, the Bodhisatta spoke, explaining that wisdom was the most important power of a king, and if he didn’t stop doing bad things, he would meet with ruin.
+Great applause followed, and the king was so delighted by this guidance that he made the Bodhisatta his commander-in-chief.

 In the Lifetime of the Buddha

-The king from the past was an earlier birth of Ananda and the owl and mynah were Sariputta and Uppalavanna, three of the Buddha’s top disciples.
+The king from the past, the owl, and the mynah were earlier births of Ananda, Sariputta, and Uppalavanna, three of the Buddha’s top disciples.